 Mr Pecksniff would no doubt have issued the severest of reprimands to anyone richer than himself who stooped to the caddishness of minimising his or her tax bill, while discreetly making very sure that he himself didn’t pay a penny more in tax than he had to.

 Stick it out, Tessa!
 Nil illegitimibus carborundum!

-— Brian (who is happy to disclose that he employs an accountant, not only because he can’t understand his annual tax return form sufficiently to fill it in himself, but also to make sure that he ‘avoids’ paying more tax than he has to on his modest but very adequate public service pension and even more modest savings, preferring to leave a few quid to his children and to spend some of them himself while he can, rather than make a voluntary present of them to the Inland Revenue.
+— Brian (who is happy to disclose that he applies for Milton company payroll outsourcing, not only because he can’t understand his annual tax return form sufficiently to fill it in himself, but also to make sure that he ‘avoids’ paying more tax than he has to on his modest but very adequate public service pension and even more modest savings, preferring to leave a few quid to his children and to spend some of them himself while he can, rather than make a voluntary present of them to the Inland Revenue.
 So expel him from the party in disgrace.
 At least he’ll be in excellent company.)